JustinValentine/Reinforcement-Learning-Workshop-2022/README.md

 - Later if you wanna remove the enverment use `jupyter kernelspec uninstall myenv`

 ### Installation
+- Firstly lets install Jupyter Notebook `pip install notebook`
-- Firstly we need to install the base gym library `pip install gym`
+- Next we need to install the base gym library `pip install gym`
-- Next we will need to install the atari enviorment dependences `pip install 'gym[atari]'`
+- We will  also need to install the atari enviorment dependences `pip install 'gym[atari]'`
 - You can freely download Atari 2600 roms [here](http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html) but the Breakout ROM that we will be using is provided
 - Next we will use ALE to import our ROM `ale-import-roms ROMS/`
 - Next install imageio for capturing our image frames `pip install imageio`
 #### Installing pytorch
 - Next install pytorch `conda install pytorch -c pytorch`
 - and then all then all the requirements `pip install -r requirements.txt`

 ### More info
 - A good artical to help you get started with OpenAi Gym is [here](https://blog.paperspace.com/getting-started-with-openai-gym/)